Coderpower/ebay-challenge-3/README.md

 People are going on eBay with a defined budget.
 Since there are a lot of products available, people have to choose but they would like to know which product would fit the best their interests and budget.

 > **Objective**
-> Find the formula used to build offers that are matching people interests and budget then return an array of offers, sorted by the most relevant to the less relevant.
-If offers have the same level of relevance then sort them by price.
+> Find the formula used to calculate the relevance of an offers then return an array of offers, sorted from the most relevant to the less relevant.
+If offers have the same level of relevance then sort them by price from the less expensive to the most.

 #### Help